DamianPalavecino/DamianPalavecino/README.md

 - 🧠 I’m coding experiments for the [Consciousness Laboratory of IFIBYNE - CONICET](https://sites.google.com/view/laboratoriodelaconciencia/p%C3%A1gina-principal).

-- 🌱 I’m currently learning Python 🐍
+- 🧑‍💻 I am constantly seeking to expand my knowledge of new technologies.
+I am eager to learn, whether it involves delving deep into a fresh programming language, discovering the latest cutting-edge framework, or uncovering innovative methods for solving intricate problems.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN stack and related technologies.

-* 🆓 I'm looking to contribute in Open Source projects
+* 🆓 I'm looking to contribute in Open Source projects.

 <br/>